-Issue: It was observed that all air compressors located underground were not fitted with fire suppression or capacity for remote shut-down in an emergency and mine operators were generally unaware of OEM fitted alarms and automatic shut-down features.
+Issue: It was observed that all air compressors located underground were not fitted with fire suppression or a capacity for remote shut-down in an emergency.
+Mine operators were generally unaware of OEM fitted alarms and automatic shut-down features in the event of an emergency.

-Response: When developing control measures to manage the risks of fire or explosion mine operators must consider the potential sources of ignition including plant, the arrangements for the prevention of fires including the types and location of systems for the early detection and suppression of fires and the equipment for fighting fire at the mine.
+Response: When developing control measures to manage the risks of fire or explosion, mine operators must consider the potential sources of ignition including plant, the arrangements for the prevention of fires, including the types and location of systems for the early detection and suppression of fires and the equipment for fighting fire at the mine.13